Circassians: Circassian Genocide

 Circassia was a small independent nation on the northeastern shore of the Black Sea.
 For no reason other than ethnic hatred, over the course of hundreds of raids the Russians drove the Circassians from their homeland and deported them to the Ottoman Empire.
 At least 600,000 people lost their lives to massacre, starvation, and the elements while hundreds of thousands more were forced to leave their homeland.
 By 1864, three-fourths of the population was annihilated, and the Circassians had become one of the first stateless peoples in modern history.

-As of 2020, Georgia was the only country to classify the events as genocide, while Russia actively denies the Circassian genocide, and classifies the events as a simple migration of "undeveloped barbaric peoples".
+As of 2025, Georgia and Ukraine are the only countries to classify the events as genocide.